Doug-Shannon/auth/README.md

 ---

-Enables Angular routes to be locked down, requiring the user to be authenticated before accessing them.
+> Enables Angular routes to be locked down, requiring the user to be authenticated before accessing them.

-example:

 ```typescript
 import { AuthenticatedGuard } from '@crds_npm/crds-okta-auth';